knightz1224/curl2pyreqs/README.md

 Please open multi_test.py to check the code.
 ```

-curl string to python-requests, copyed from Chrome or Firefox:
+Convert a curl string to python-requests, copyed from Chrome or Firefox:

 ```Python
 >>> from curl2py import parseCurlString